 Any questions or enquiries?

 The Hydrohub Innovation Program is open for more participants.
-Please fill out the form if you have any questions.
+Please feel free to contact us if you have any questions.

 Our green hydrogen projects

 The Hydrohub Megawatt Test Center

 Development of an open-innovation infrastructure for stress testing of water electrolysis technology at an industrially relevant scale.

 The Hydrohub Gigawatt Scale Electrolyser

 Conceptual design of a many-electrolyzer system of gigawatt size – the size that bridges large-scale renewable power production in offshore wind parks and industrial-scale use of hydrogen for feedstock and energy purposes.

 The HyChain studies